kaboomblam/tododarklight/README.md

 A TODO app with dark and light themes, for demo and personal learning purposes.

 ## About
-The app is called `Fuchsia TODO App`, and is a simple Todo list web application.
+The app is called `Fuchsia todos`, and is a simple Todo list web application.

 # Learning goals